 6. Pay attention to your other G Suite apps.

-By the way, don’t neglect the other Google apps you’ll have access to in G Suite.
+By the way, don’t neglect the other G Suite apps you’ll have access to.
 You’re paying for them, so you might as well make use of them.
 For example, you’ll get access to Google Calendar, Google Keep (a note-taking and note-sharing app), Google Vault (for archiving and electronic discovery), and Jamboard (a kind of group brainstorming app).
 In some cases, training your staff on these apps and integrating them into your daily processes can be needless complexity.
 But in many cases, they’ll make your life easier.